p44v9n/deepbreath/README.md

 ## Bugs
 - Set lower macOS version target
 - Shade stays active when clicking on menu bar icon to close animation (it disappears when clicking the close button or anywher e on it though)
+- Prefs window doesn't come to front when opened

 ## Todo
 - Add more animations